div652/Universal-Asynchronous-Receiver-Transmitter/README.md

 The repository contains various projects named as the assignment number.
 Each assignment contains an additional file named Assignmentx_Report.pdf, where x is the assignment number.
 This report is a description of the strategies used to do the assignment and accomplish the required task.

+Each assignment also contains a file named Assignment-x.pdf, where x is the assignment number.
+This file contains the problem statement for each assignment.

+PS: Assignment-1 was non-graded and was only for practice.
+Hence, it hasn't been included in the repository.

 ### Running the projects

 To run the projects on Vivado, open the .xpr file of the project in Vivado, this will automatically open and load the project in vivado .